|

 Prepare for the Unexpected Pack a roadside emergency kit with a flashlight, water, jumper cables, and a first-aid kit.
 Keep your phone charged and have a backup charger.
 Mechanical breakdowns can turn into dangerous roadside situations quickly.
 Stay Focused—No Distractions Texting while driving is illegal in most states, and incredibly dangerous.
 Set your GPS before you leave, use hands-free features, and keep your eyes on the road.
 If You’re in an Accident, Document Everything In the unfortunate event of a collision:

 Don’t Admit Fault at the Scene Even if you think you’re to blame, avoid making statements like "It was my fault" or "I didn’t see them."
 Emotions run high after a collision, but fault should be determined by the police, insurance companies and attorneys based on the evidence.
 Seek Medical Attention Right Away Even if you feel okay, always see a doctor after an accident.
 Some injuries like whiplash or internal trauma will not show symptoms immediately.
 A medical record also helps document your injuries if you decide to file a personal injury claim.
 Contact a Personal Injury Attorney Early If you’re injured, consulting an attorney as soon as possible can protect your rights.
 We can help preserve evidence, communicate with insurers, and ensure you get fair compensation for your injuries and losses.
 Stay Safe and Know Your Rights Holiday weekends are for making memories and not legal headaches.
 Safe driving, preparation, and awareness of your rights and responsibilities can help ensure your trip stays trouble-free.
 While it’s a fun and festive time, accidents can happen, and no one wants their holiday weekend to end in an emergency room.
 But if it does, it’s important to know that you have legal rights and options.
 As a personal injury attorney that specializes in cross-border injuries, I’m here to help you navigate the aftermath and fight for the compensation you deserve.
 Stay safe, drive carefully, and have a meaningful Memorial Day.
 We are here to make the process easier and fight for the compensation you deserve—on both sides of the border. 📞 Contact Us for a Free Consultation.
 If you’re a Canadian injured in a Florida car accident, don’t navigate this alone.
 Speak with a lawyer who understands the unique challenges of cross-border claims.
 Iacobelli Law Firm – Florida & Ontario Offices 📞 416-900-1070 or 561-625-6133 No fees unless we win.
 Disclaimer: This article is for informational purposes only and should not be considered legal advice.
 Please consult with an attorney 1 to discuss your specific situation Andrew Iacobelli is an experienced personal injury lawyer who established Iacobelli Law Firm with offices located in Ontario, Canada and Florida, U.S.A.
 Andrew is a licensed attorney in Florida, Texas, Michigan and Ontario.
 He restricts his practice to the representation of personal injury victims in claims involving serious injuries and wrongful death in Canada and the United States.
 Andrew is the author of "Are You a Canadian Injured in the United States?
 Claim the Damages and Insurance Coverage the Right Way".
+In a move that could significantly benefit both Canadian travelers and U.S. local economies, a new bipartisan bill, The Canadian Snowbird Visa Act has been introduced in Congress.
+This proposed legislation aims to extend the time eligible Canadian citizens (age 50 and over) can spend in the United States each year without a visa from 182 days to 240 days.
+That’s nearly two months longer than the current limit of 182 days.

 If you're a Canadian snowbird or you have a parent or grandparent who spends the winter in Florida, California, Texas or Arizona, this is very exciting news.
 As a personal injury lawyer licensed to practice law in Ontario, Florida and Texas and who works closely with Canadians who are injured while visiting the U.S., I think this is a positive and long-overdue change.
 The proposed 240-day stay gives Canadian retirees more flexibility, peace of mind, and a better chance to enjoy their second homes or seasonal getaways without worrying about overstaying or rushing back.
 Plus, for local U.S. communities that depend on snowbird tourism, it’s a real boost to restaurants, shops, medical clinics, and more.
 While the Canadian Snowbird Visa Act offers exciting opportunities for retirees seeking longer sunshine getaways, it also underscores the need for sound legal planning and awareness of cross-border liability issues.
 If passed, the extended stay provision could lead to more Canadian residents owning property, driving more frequently, and participating more fully in U.S. life heightening their exposure to legal risks.
 As a cross-border personal injury attorney, I’ve helped many Canadians navigate the legal system after being injured on their trip and it can be surprisingly complex.
 Here are a few things you and your loved ones should keep in mind: 1.
 Accidents Happen — Even on Vacation Whether you’re driving to the grocery store or walking through your condo complex, accidents don’t care what country you’re in.
 And unfortunately, dealing with medical treatment and legal claims in the U.S. can be overwhelming especially if you're far from home.
 If you're injured in the U.S., you may be entitled to compensation but the rules are different, and having the right lawyer on your side can make all the difference.
 2. Insurance Is Crucial Make sure your travel medical insurance is up-to-date and covers longer stays.
 If this new visa act passes, your insurance plans will need to reflect the longer permitted stay.
 Check in with your broker or provider before making any changes to your travel habits.
 3. You Don’t Have to Handle It Alone If you or a loved one are injured while staying in the U.S., the last thing you need is to juggle legal systems on both sides of the border.
 Our firm focuses specifically on helping Canadians who have been injured in the U.S. We understand the laws in both countries, and we know how to make the process as stress-free as possible so you can focus on healing.
 4. Download the Snowbirds US Day Tracker App The Snowbird US Day Tracker App is designed specifically for Canadian Snowbirds.
 It allows you to track your days accurately and also helps you manage tax documents, and convert your currency, all from the convenience of your device.
 It can help you have a plan before you leave so that the only thing on your mind are the memories you’re making.
 Longer stays mean more time to enjoy the sun, escape the cold, and spend time with friends and family.
 But it also means you're more likely to experience the kinds of everyday risks we all face like car accidents, falls, or unexpected medical issues.
 I think this proposed bill is a smart, people-centered policy that recognizes how important cross-border travel is for retirees, families, and local economies.
 But if you’re planning to take advantage of a longer stay, it’s also a good time to check in on your insurance, your travel plans, and your legal protections.
 If you find yourself in a situation where you or a loved one has been hurt while visiting the U.S., don’t wait to ask for help.
 The earlier we get involved, the better we can protect your rights.
 Contact me for a free, no-obligation consultation today.
 The Canadian Snowbird Visa Act is still proposed legislation and not law yet.
 We recommend that you follow updates from government websites.
 Disclaimer: This article is for informational purposes only and should not be considered legal advice.
 Please consult with an attorney to discuss your specific situation Andrew Iacobelli is an experienced personal injury lawyer who established Iacobelli Law Firm with offices located in Ontario, Canada and Florida, U.S.A.
 Andrew is a licensed attorney in Florida, Texas, Michigan and Ontario.
 He restricts his practice to the representation of personal injury victims in claims involving serious injuries and wrongful death in Canada and the United States.
 Andrew is the author of "Are You a Canadian Injured in the United States?
 Claim the Damages and Insurance Coverage the Right Way".
 Injured in a Florida Car Accident While Visiting From Canada?
 Here’s What You Need to Know3/29/2025 Every year, thousands of Canadians travel to Florida for vacation, work, or to escape the cold during the winter months.
 Unfortunately, accidents can happen even on a sunny getaway—and if you're a Canadian injured in a car accident in Florida, navigating the legal and insurance systems in another country can be overwhelming.